How to Recover Faster: 13 Ways to Optimize Your Post-Workout Recovery

 The Marc Pro is a popular choice as it offers low-grade muscle stimulation without fatigue.
 Essentially this means you can use the Marc Pro for hours to assist recovery in between workouts.

 Active recovery is still paramount, but machines like the Marc Pro can further optimize those counter-productive, but ultimately unavoidable passive moments.

 The use of ice for recovery has become increasingly controversial over the last few years.
 Not because we don’t use it enough but because we’re using it at all.

-Gary Reinl, the self-proclaimed Anti-Iceman has worked hard to provide new perspective on a forty year-old idea.
+Gary Reinl, the self-proclaimed Anti-Iceman has worked hard to provide a new perspective on a forty-year-old idea.
 Thanks to his work, we are slowly realizing ice may actually delay healing and recovery rather than assist it.

 Traditionally, we ice to prevent pain, swelling and inflammation post-training.
 This is despite these factors not only being normal, but vital for proper healing and post-workout recovery.

 We know ice slows down blood flow – the transportation system carrying necessary ingredients for healing and recovery.

 It’s like hitting the pause button until our tissue re-heats and the body continues to do what it’s programmed to.

 In its place, keep moving post-workout and beyond.
 Help the body do what it’s already trying to do.
 Alternatively, use a machine like the Marc Pro or…

 Get a Massage